rgangela99/Cornell-Conversational-Analysis-Toolkit/doc/source/oyez.rst

 Dataset details
 ---------------

-The data was scraped from the `Oyez`<https://www.oyez.org/> website.
 Code to scrape and process cases and oral arguments transcripts will be released shortly.

 Speaker-level information